 At Kazoo, our CEO Paul Pellman uses the Kazoo public recognition feed to welcome every new employee to the team on their first day.

-5. Have their team take them out to lunch
+5. Have their team schedule a virtual lunch

-6. Share basic technology insights and helpful office tips
+6. Share basic technology insights and helpful workplace tips

-As HR professionals, new hires put a lot on your plate — benefits and insurance enrollment, coordination with payroll, certifications, and more.
+As HR professionals, new hires put a lot on our plate — benefits and insurance enrollment, coordination with payroll, certifications, and more.

 7. Cover health insurance and benefits with patience